MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Add-MgBetaChatMember.md

 Add-MgBetaTeamMember -TeamId $teamId -BodyParameter $params

 ```
+This example shows how to use the Add-MgBetaChatMember Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Add members in bulk and encounter partial failure
 ```powershell
 Import-Module Microsoft.Graph.Beta.Teams